loganpkg/spot/README.md

 4 -- e --> 2
 ```

 The *or* operator connects two operands in parallel.
-It creates new start and
+It creates a new start and
 end nodes and connects in the operands using epsilon transitions.

-Now let's look at some more compicated regular expression, to see what the
+Now let's look at some more complicated regular expression, to see what the
 NFAs will look like.

 This is the NFA for the `a*|bc?` regular expression: